As the small business growth is exploding worldwide, there is an urgent need for business help and marketing support for entrepreneurs.

 ABOUT US:

-Here are the reasons why we are doing Virtual Assistance Services and the present business development trends.
+Here are a few reasons for doing Marketing Success OB (mktgs.com) and the present business development trends.

-Yahoo! information shows that an average of 543,000 new small businesses are being registered each month.
+Yahoo! information shows that an average of 543,000 new small businesses are registered monthly.

 This amount exceeds 6.5 million annually.
-While only a tiny number of these firms manage to survive in the long run, the competition is still rigid.
+While only a few of these firms survive in the long run, the competition is still rigid.

 There are 30.2 million tiny companies in the US, according to the SBA.gov

-For those of you asking what proportion of the economy is small business; by 2018, 99.9 percent of American businesses are micro-businesses.
-Small and micro companies currently employ over 47.5 percent of the U.S. private workers and represent 1.9 million fresh employment in 2017.
+For those asking what proportion of the economy is small business, by 2018, 99.9 percent of American businesses are micro-businesses.
+Small and micro companies currently employ over 47.5 percent of U.S. private workers and represent 1.9 million fresh employees in 2017.
 Small companies, identified as an economic engine, stay an essential component of the financial landscape of the state.

-Micro-enterprises account for 75.3 percent of workers in the private sector, according to Blue Corona.
+According to Blue Corona, micro-enterprises account for 75.3 percent of workers in the private sector.

 The most prevalent type of business with fewer than ten staff.
 They account for 75.3 percent of all workers in the private sector but have a tiny proportion of jobs, i.e. only 10.5 percent of all jobs in the private sector.